Join Us

 Installing Fiberglass Mesh

-The process of installing fiberglass mesh involves rolling out the mesh in manageable lengths and stapling it to the wall using eight-millimeter arrow staples.
+Installing fiberglass mesh involves rolling out the mesh in manageable lengths and stapling it to the wall using eight-millimeter arrow staples.
 Start from the top and work your way down, ensuring a 50-millimeter overlap and smoothing out any wrinkles or bunching along the way.
-Pay Attention to corners, architraves, and sockets, making clean cuts with a sharp knife or decorating scissors.
+Pay attention to corners, architraves, and sockets, making clean cuts with a sharp knife or decorating scissors.
 The goal is to achieve a tight and secure fit that will prevent the mesh from sagging or shifting during further application.

 Applying the First Coat of Plaster

 With the fiberglass mesh securely in place, it is time to apply the first coat of plaster.
-The mix should have added bonding coat for added body and strength.
-Start from the top and work your way down, using short stumpy sweeps to lay on the gear and embed the mesh simultaneously.
+The mix should include a bonding coat for added body and strength.
+Start from the top and work your way down, using short stumpy sweeps to lay on the plaster and embed the mesh simultaneously.
 This technique ensures that the plaster fully covers the mesh, leaving no gaps or weak spots.
 When the first coat is complete, use a speed skin or trowel to achieve a smooth and even finish.

 Dealing with Fraying and Joints

-After the first coat has firmed up but is still workable, it is essential to inspect the mesh for any fraying or joints poking through the plaster.
-These can potentially cause issues later on if left unaddressed.
-To fix this, let the gear pick up a little and lay some scrim tape directly over the fraying areas or joints.
+After the first coat has firmed up but is still workable, inspect the mesh for any fraying or joints poking through the plaster.
+These can cause issues later if left unaddressed.
+To fix this, let the plaster pick up a little and lay some scrim tape directly over the fraying areas or joints.
 This will hold back the burrs and ensure a seamless surface without visible mesh or joints.

 Applying the Second Coat and Finishing Touches

-Once the first coat has fully dried, it is time to apply the second coat of plaster.
-This coat can be a fresh mix without the need for bonding coat as the first coat has already provided the necessary strength and reinforcement.
+Once the first coat has fully dried, apply the second coat of plaster.
+This coat can be a fresh mix without the need for a bonding coat, as the first coat has already provided the necessary strength and reinforcement.
 Apply the second coat using standard plastering techniques, focusing on achieving a smooth and even finish.
 Pay attention to corners, edges, and any imperfections that may require additional filling or polishing.
-With the second coat complete, allow the plaster to dry thoroughly before painting or further finishing as desired.
+Once the second coat is complete, allow the plaster to dry thoroughly before painting or further finishing as desired.

 Conclusion